Post updated in January 2023

 A guide to help you Visit Noto, Sicily including my tips on What to Do and Where to Eat in Noto & Avola.

 Have you been dreaming of your own dream Italian summer?
+Perhaps you’ve been especially inspired after watching a certain hit show (ahem, White Lotus!).
 If you’re a fan of wild coastlines, food so good you’ll remember it for life, aperol spritz by the sea, and beautiful baroque architecture, Noto in Sicily’s southeast is for you.

 VISIT NOTO, SICILY: WHAT TO DO AND WHERE TO EAT